-One of the major risks trucking companies face is driver shortage.
+One of the major risks trucking companies face is driver shortage or the loss of key personnel.
 In fact, 1 out of every 4 truck drivers leave their job voluntarily before completing their first year.
-Combine this dizzying statistic with the insatiable demand for trucking services and the result is continual understaffing woes.
-Across the board, labor shortages are leading to lost contracts and ultimately, lost profits.
+Combine this dizzying statistic with the growing demand for trucking services and the result is understaffing woes.
+Across the board, labor shortages lead to lost or unfulfilled contracts and ultimately, lost profits.

 Unexpected fuel cost hikes and physical damage to cargo or trucks can also chip away at a company’s wealth.
 This is why taking action isn’t only desired…it necessary for its continued success.

-By forming a captive insurance company, business owners in the trucking industry can write comprehensive coverages that can keep their businesses resilient.
-Here’s a sample of various other coverages that may be written through a captive insurance company:
+By forming a captive insurance company, business owners in the trucking industry can write comprehensive coverages covering a wider range of risks than those covered by the conventional markets that can comprehensively protect their businesses against loss. a sample of various other coverages that may be written through a captive insurance company:

 - Loss of a Customer